Fantagio: 2016–present: Controversies regarding ownership and management

-In 2016, Fantagio sold part of its shares to Gold Finance Korea, the Korean branch of JC Group, which is a Chinese real estate and investment company.
-In 2017, through a paid-in capital increase, JC Group invested more capital in Fantagio and became a major shareholder in the company (owning over 50 percent of stocks).
-JC Group then dismissed CEO Na Byung-Joon, the founder of Fantagio, and put Wei Jie in his place, which resulted in several actors and key staff members at Fantagio leaving the agency.
+In 2016, Fantagio sold part of its shares to Gold Finance Korea, the Korean branch of JC Group, a Chinese real estate and investment company.
+In 2017, through a paid-in capital increase, JC Group became the majority shareholder, holding over 50% of the shares.
+JC Group then dismissed founder and CEO Na Byung-joon and appointed Wei Jie as CEO.
+The changes triggered significant internal turmoil, with several actors and key staff members leaving the agency.